 Essential oils can be used safely in your home, around your family, and on your pets.

-Benefits of Using Essential Oils to Repel Fleas in Your Home
+Benefits of Using Essential Oils That Repel Fleas in Your Home

 What are the benefits of using essential oils to help you get fleas under control in your home?

 Well, first, they are so much healthier for everyone.
 Toxic chemicals in your flea drops and bombs, can affect your health and the health of your family and pets.
 You don’t want those chemicals on your skin or in your lungs!